 Scientists have recently discovered the mechanism by which a minuscule change in 3 atoms in a protein molecule can affect immune signaling in cells.
 This ‘butterfly effect’ is used by the bacterium, Shigella flexneri, to survive within the host cells that it infects.

-Ranabir Das’ team at the National Centre for Biological Sciences (NCBS), Bangalore, has found that a tiny change in the protein UBC13, caused by a bacterial enzyme, creates a cascade of small atomic alterations that add up until they prevent UBC13 from binding to a partner protein, TRAF6.
+Ranabir Das’ team at the National Center for Biological Sciences (NCBS), Bangalore, has found that a tiny change in the protein UBC13, caused by a bacterial enzyme, creates a cascade of small atomic alterations that add up until they prevent UBC13 from binding to a partner protein, TRAF6.
 Without the UBC13-TRAF6 complex, the host cell is unable to begin signaling for an immune response against the bacteria.
 This study examines the mechanics of a subtle alteration—involving the loss of just 3 atoms—and investigates how it can have far-reaching consequences.

 According to the chaos theory in mathematics, a minute change such as the ‘flap of a butterfly’s wing’ could cause huge changes elsewhere.
 This seems to hold true at much smaller scales too—for example, within a cell.
-Scientists from the National Centre for Biological Sciences (NCBS), Bangalore, have now found how a minuscule atomic change in a protein molecule enables the bacterium to shut down its host’s immune signaling system.
+Scientists from the National Center for Biological Sciences (NCBS), Bangalore, have now found how a minuscule atomic change in a protein molecule enables the bacterium to shut down its host’s immune signaling system.

 Shigella flexneri is a sneaky and highly infective bacteria.
 The organisms, which cause diarrhea in humans, first attach to the cells lining the host’s gut.
 Then using a needle-like apparatus, S. flexneri begin pumping in their secret weapon—an enzyme that alters a single amino acid in the host cell protein UBC13 (UBiquitin Conjugating enzyme E2 13).
 This change renders UBC13 unable to bind to a partner protein TRAF6 (TumouR necrosis factor Associated Factor 6) and effectively blocks the host cell from signaling for an inflammatory response.
 Subsequently, Shigella penetrates into the host cells to multiply.